csgroup-oss/sharinghub-server/CONFIGURATION.md

 # Configuration

-You can can configure the SharingHUB server through multiple sources:
+You can can configure the SharingHub server through multiple sources:

 - YAML file
 - Environment variables